RomeoKilo125/a11y-cert-notes/13-a11y-standards-and-laws.md

 ## UN Declaration on the Rights of Disabled Persons (1975)

 - Specifically states that people with disabilities have the same rights as those without.
-- Recognizes the need for people with disabiliites to be protected against exploitation, abuse and degrading treatment.
+- Recognizes the need for people with disabilities to be protected against exploitation, abuse and degrading treatment.
 - States that people with disabilities should be assisted with developing their abilities in diverse fields.

 ## Marrakesh Treaty (2013)